BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Experiments

-Following the architecture proposed in \Cref{sec:DSC}, we use the output hidden state of the \textit{19th} transformer block of SMDM 1B model (20 layers in total) as the input to the correction head $\phi$.
-The correction head $\phi$ is a 2 layers transformer.
-For both our framework and joint optimization, we generate the training sequence $\mathbf{z_t}$ using LBC method in \Cref{sec:FCA}, so the only difference between our BackPlay and joint optimization is whether train the DLM $\theta$ and the correction head $\phi$ simultaneously or separately.
+\looseness=-1 BackPlay and the joint-training control share the same base model, training data, LBC artifact construction, correction-head architecture, and inference policy; they differ only in whether the DLM parameters $\theta$ are updated during correction-head training.
+We do not claim that joint optimization is universally harmful; rather, this experiment isolates the frozen-vs-joint training effect in our head-based SMDM 1B setup.

-During infernce, without self-correction (i.e., remask) applied, all models will use the confidence based strategy in \Cref{alg:confidence_inference}, proposed by \citet{nie2025large}.
-With self-correction applied, all models will use dynamic Self-Correction Inference in \Cref{alg:dsc_inference}.
-The choice of hyperparameters are shown in \Cref{sec:infer smdm}.
+Following \Cref{sec:DSC}, the input to $\phi$ is the hidden state from the 19th transformer block (out of 20) of the SMDM 1B model.
+The correction head $\phi$ is a 2-layer transformer.
+For both BackPlay and the joint-training control, training sequences $\mathbf{z}_t$ are generated using the LBC method in \Cref{sec:FCA}.
+During inference, without self-correction, all models use the confidence-based strategy in \Cref{alg:confidence_inference} \citep{nie2025large}.
+With self-correction, all models adopt the conservative adaptive remasking procedure in \Cref{alg:dsc_inference}.
+Hyperparameters are provided in \Cref{sec:infer smdm}.